electronstudio/pygame-zero-book/chapters/overview.md

 ## Built-ins

 Python also comes with a large number of *functions*.
 The most common ones are built-in and always available, much like the keywords.
-Here is a list of them, just for the sake of completeness, but you probably won't ever use them all, and when you do use one you will probably look it up in the documentation rather than remembering it.
+Here is a list of them, just for the sake of completeness, *but you probably won't ever use them all*, and when you do use one you will probably look it up in the documentation.
+So you *don't need to remember these*.

 | abs | all | any | ascii | bin | bool |
 | breakpoint | bytearray | bytes | callable | chr | classmethod |